manish14031987/manish14031987/README.md

 ★ I emphasize customer delight.<br>
 ★ My aim is to provide professional services to my clients and prove my abilities and target for long-term work relationships with all my potential clients.<br><br>

 What I provide is a very personalized, tailor-made approach that ensures that you are getting exactly what you want.
-Once you're associated with me you will witness your project turning into an innovative reality.<br><br>
+Once you're associated with me you will witness your project turning into an innovative reality.<br>

 🤝 I believe in long term relationships with every client and my primary focus will be long term projects. <br>
 🤝 I am looking forward to helping my clients turn their dreams into reality.<br><br>